 Chicory root, an antihistamine food for histamine intolerance?

-Chicory, also know as Belgium Endive, has significant antihistamine and anti-inflammatory properties.
+Chicory root has significant antihistamine and anti-inflammatory properties.
 In research studies it has even interrupted the IgE allergic response cascade, thereby preventing anaphylaxis.
 It has an incredible number of other benefits, and many more ways to easily be worked into our diet (like as a coffee substitute).
 Please remember, any food can hurt, so consult with your doctor before adding anything new, and I would not recommend that anyone try eating chicory to fight an allergic response.

-Chicory is a high fiber, root vegetable.
+A more palatable way of enjoying chicory’s properties without the extreme bitterness is to enjoy chicory (pictured above) which is a high fiber, root vegetable.
 Its leaves are used in cooking or in salads.
 Fun fact: nearly all coffee consumed in India contains some chicory root.
 It’s an important part of Ayurvedic traditional medicine (something I keep coming across).

 CHICORY AS AN ANTIHISTAMINE & MAST CELL STABILISING FOOD

-The scientific research shows that this lovely vegetable, which happens to be one of my all time favourites, is very effective at stopping histamine release from mast cells.
+The scientific research shows that this lovely vegetable family, which happens to be one of my all time favourites, is very effective at stopping histamine release from mast cells.
 This is important because mast cells are a source of histamine that could be preventing a low histamine, or histamine restricted diet, from working.
 Allergens, bacteria, viruses, parasites, stress, chemicals, pressure, vibration, heat, cold, all trigger the release of histamine from mast cells.
 So while minimising histamine intake from foods might work in the short term, preventing mast cells from releasing histamine, and other inflammatory agents that compound the symptoms of histamine, is paramount.
 I explain it all here.

 - High in fiber